M66B/FairEmail/docs/FAQ-pl-rPL.md

 Requested features should:

-* być przydatny dla większości ludzi
+* be useful to most people
-* nie komplikować użycia FairEmail
+* not complicate the usage of FairEmail
-* pasować do filozofii FairEmail (zorientowanej na prywatność i bezpieczeństwo)
+* fit within the philosophy of FairEmail (privacy oriented, security minded)
-* być zgodne z popularnymi standardami (IMAP, SMTP, itp.)
+* comply with common standards (IMAP, SMTP, etc)

 Features not fulfilling these requirements will likely be rejected.
 This is also to keep maintenance and support in the long term feasible.